An Introduction to Children's Ministry

 Transfer growth: Americans move on average every two to five years.
 For this reason alone, Christians are often looking for new fellowships.
 A vibrant children’s ministry will be attractive to most parents.
 It may also be attractive to senior citizens, singles and others who want an active role in their church.
 Many people enjoy working with children.

-Children's actions are based largely on emotion.
+Children’s actions are based largely on emotion.
 Thomas Armstrong, in In Their Own Way, notes that a child learns only in the presence of either negative or positive emotions.
-Because of the connection between learning and emotion, a child's church experience needs to include opportunities for joyful expression of emotion.
-A child's spiritual life cannot be separated from his or her emotions.
+Because of the connection between learning and emotion, a child’s church experience needs to include opportunities for joyful expression of emotion.
+Children’s spiritual life cannot be separated from their emotions.

 Children need other children.
 They experience joy in making friends.
 Even infants notice the difference between adults and children.
 An infant will often ignore adults who come into the room, but will focus on children who enter.
 Toddlers are attracted to babies and other toddlers.
 This courtship with peers continues into adolescence and adulthood.
 Friendships are important.

 Children’s ministry can help children learn to establish and nourish friendships.
 It can accomplish this through the following ways: 1) Direct encouragement, such as saying, Be friendly to these children, and they will be good friends.
 2) Personal examples of the volunteers as they relate to each other.
 3) Grouping children of similar ages so they have the opportunity to interact.
 4) Sponsoring children’s activities that are open to community children.